Home » Marketing » Basics of Marketing Automation

-First, content production needs to be fine-tuned so that relevant content is constantly coming.
-At Trustmary we publish, for example, 1-2 blogs in Finnish, 1-2 in English and 1 in Swedish every week.
+First, content production needs to be fine-tuned so that relevant content is constantly posted.

-After that, you have to think about how content distribution works, that is, how people find that content.
+After that, you have to think about how content distribution works, aka how people find your content.
 Social media, Search Engine Optimization, Email Marketing and so on.

-When these 3 things are in order, or even at some level, then it becomes clear what the marketing process is and how much benefit a marketing automation system could have.
+When these 3 things are in order, or even at some level, it becomes clear what the marketing process is and how much a marketing automation system could benefit it.

 Marketing automation is a trendy term that has gained a major foothold in marketing circles.